kninad/chess-pgn-gif/README.md

 chess_gif.py is the python file to use for creating the gif.

-text_to_img.py is a intermediate script to create image representation of a text file.
+text_to_img.py is an intermediate script to create image representation of a text file.

 `$ python chess_gif.py -d DURATION -i INPUT -o OUTPUT`